-SECTION 14.
+SECTION 26-15.
 RECORD KEEPING.

-(A) The Code Enforcement Officer shall keep permanent official records of all transactions and activities conducted by all Code Enforcement Personnel, including records of:

-(1) all applications received, reviewed and approved or denied;

-(2) all plans, specifications and construction documents approved;

-(3) all Building Permits, Certificates of Occupancy, Temporary Certificates, Stop Work Orders, and Operating Permits issued;

-(4) all inspections and tests performed;

-- (5) all statements and reports issued;

-- (6) all complaints received;

-- (7) all investigations conducted;

-- (8) all condition assessment reports received;

-(9) all other features and activities specified in or contemplated by sections 4 through 13, inclusive, of this local law, including; and

-(10) all fees charged and collected.

-(B) All such records shall be public records open for public inspection during normal business hours.
+- (a) The Code Enforcement Officer shall keep permanent official records of all transactions and activities conducted by all Code Enforcement Personnel, including records of: - (1) all applications received, reviewed and approved or denied; - (2) all plans, specifications and construction documents approved; - (3) all Building Permits, Certificates of Occupancy, Certificates of Compliance, Temporary Certificates, Stop Work Orders, and Operating Permits issued; - (4) all inspections and tests performed; - (5) all statements and reports issued; - (6) all complaints received; - (7) all investigations conducted; - (8) all condition assessment reports received; - (9) all fees charged and collected; and - (10) all other features and activities specified in or contemplated by sections 4 through 14, inclusive, of this chapter. - (b) All such records shall be public records open for public inspection during normal business hours.
 All plans and records pertaining to buildings or structures, or appurtenances thereto, shall be retained for at least the minimum time period so required by State law and regulation.

-SECTION 15.
+SECTION 26-16.
 PROGRAM REVIEW AND REPORTING.

-(A) The Code Enforcement Officer shall annually, or on more frequent intervals as directed, submit to the Village Board of this Village a written report and summary of all business conducted by the Code Enforcement Officer and the Inspectors, including a report and summary of all transactions and activities described in section 14 (Record Keeping) of this local law and a report and summary of all appeals or litigation pending or concluded.

-(B) The Code Enforcement Officer shall annually submit to the Secretary of State, on behalf of this Village, on a form prescribed by the Secretary of State, a report of the activities of this Village relative to administration and enforcement of the Uniform Code.
+- (a) The Code Enforcement Officer shall annually submit to the Village Board of this Village a written report and summary of all business conducted by the Code Enforcement Officer and the Inspectors, including a report and summary of all transactions and activities described in section 14 (Record Keeping) of this chapter and a report and summary of all appeals or litigation pending or concluded. - (b) The Code Enforcement Officer shall annually submit to the Secretary of State, on behalf of this Village, on a form prescribed by the Secretary of State, a report of the activities of this Village relative to administration and enforcement of the Uniform Code.

-(C) The Code Enforcement Officer shall, upon request of the New York State Department of State, provide to the New York State Department of State, from the records and related materials this Village is required to maintain, excerpts, summaries, tabulations, statistics and other information and accounts of the activities of this Village in connection with administration and enforcement of the Uniform Code.
+(c) The Code Enforcement Officer shall, upon request of the New York State Department of State, provide to the New York State Department of State, true and complete copies of the records and related materials this Village is required to maintain; true and complete copies of such portion of such records and related materials as may be requested by the Department of State; and/or such excerpts, summaries, tabulations, statistics, and other information and accounts of its activities in connection with administration and enforcement of the Uniform Code and/or Energy Code as may be requested by the Department of State.

-SECTION 16: VIOLATIONS.
+SECTION 26-17.
+VIOLATIONS.

-(A) Orders to Remedy.
-The Code Enforcement Officer is authorized to order in writing the remedying of any condition or activity found to exist in, on or about any building, structure, or premises in violation of the Uniform Code, the Energy Code, or this local law.
-An Order to Remedy shall be in writing; shall be dated and signed by the Code Enforcement Officer; shall specify the condition or activity that violates the Uniform Code, the Energy Code, or this local law; shall specify the provision or provisions of the Uniform Code, the Energy Code, or this local law which is/are violated by the specified condition or activity; and shall include a statement substantially similar to the following:
+(a) Orders to Remedy.
+The Code Enforcement Officer is authorized to order in writing the remedying of any condition or activity found to exist in, on or about any building, structure, or premises in violation of the Uniform Code, the Energy Code, or this chapter.
+An Order to Remedy shall be in writing; shall be dated and signed by the Code Enforcement Officer; shall specify the condition or activity that violates the Uniform Code, the Energy Code, or this chapter; shall specify the provision or provisions of the Uniform Code, the Energy Code, or this chapter which is/are violated by the specified condition or activity; and shall include a statement substantially similar to the following:

-"The person or entity served with this Order to Remedy must completely remedy each violation described in this Order to Remedy by \\\\\ [specify date], which is thirty (30) days after the date of this Order to Remedy."
+"The person or entity served with this Order to Remedy must completely remedy each violation described in this Order to Remedy by[specify date], which is thirty (30) days after the date of this Order to Remedy."